Subscribie/docs/tasks/tools/install-subscribiecli.rst

 ======================

 The Subscribie command-line tool, allows you to run commands against a local subscribie site.
-It allows you you:
+It allows you to:

-- Initalise a new Subscribie project
+- Initialise a new Subscribie project
 - Run a subscribie site locally
 - Change subscribie config settings
 - Create new themes using existing themes as a starting point